 A domain definition consists of a data type and length specification with optional check conditions and a default value.
 Data which falls outside the constraints defined by the check conditions is not accepted in a column which is defined using the domain.

-A column defined using a domain for which a default value is defined will automatically receive that value if row data is entered without a value being explicitly specified for the column.
+A column defined using a domain for which a default value is defined will automatically receive that value if row data is entered without a value being explicitly specified.

 Foreign Keys - Referential Integrity